nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
-  -  August 15, 2023 : I limited the DRT gaph to the first active dataset, otherwise it akes too much time to show the DRT graphs.
+  -  August 15, 2023 : I limited the DRT gaph to the first active dataset.
   -  August 14, 2023 : The method of NNLS for DRT was changed to that of Altenbach.
   -  August 12, 2023 : Implemented a full DRT calculation for ore or more datasets (with a Tikhonov-type constrained non-negative parameters least-squares procedure, see the documentation for reference to the method used).
 Added the possibility to change the X-scale in DRT graph (sometimes is convenient to check the time constants).
 Added a debug/developper command to test things.
   -  August 10, 2023 : Cosmetics; DRT graph changed as a function of 1/&omega;